 The forest has several high quality mountain streams, including the birch brook watershed, a grouping of three first order streams, which falls entirely within its boundaries.
-This watershed has become the focal area for hydrologic and water chemistry monitoring activities.
+This watershed has become the focal area for hydrological and water chemistry monitoring activities.
 There are several other first and second order streams that flow down the slopes of the forest.
 Streams in the Hopkins Forest harbor a rich macroinvertebrate fauna and also house significant populations of two state rare species: The Appalachian Brook Crayfish (Cambarus bartonii) and the Northern Spring Salamander (Gyrinophilus porphyriticus).
-Stagnant water is sparse in the Hopkins Forest, although there are a few high quality vernal pools within its boundaries and several ponds just outside them.
+Stagnant water is sparse in the Hopkins Forest, although there are a few high quality vernal pools and small ponds within its boundaries.
 These pools contribute to a relatively rich amphibian life within the forest.
 There are also several springs and seepage areas in the forest that create some rich local habitats.

 The forest has several fields including the ‘Wire Bridge Farm’.
 These meadows, which together account for approximately 40 acres, are maintained for research and teaching by annual mowing.
-More ‘early successional’ habitats are currently being created for academic purposes.
+Some of these ‘early successional habitats are the sites of ongoing ecology studies.

 For more information on research opportunities and resources in the Hopkins Forest, contact the Forest Manager.